avoidreality/Chuck-Norris-Joke-Machine/README.md

   4. The extension is now installed.
 Click the puzzle piece at the top right.
 Then select the Chuck Norris Joke Machine.
   5. Done.
 Congrats!
 Great job.

+If these instructions did not make sense to you or you would like screenshots of this process please see this webpage: https://www.freecodecamp.org/news/building-chrome-extension/
+Look towards the bottom under the "manifest.json" section for how to install your own Google Chrome Extension.

+Thank-you for reading this!
+Please have a great day.
+Peace.